sxw022020/BookMyHotel-Backend/Notes.md

 4. `@Autowired`
    - Automatically inject a dependency into a Spring bean.
    - ***Constructor injection*** is generally considered to be the best practice for dependency injection in Spring.
+     - ***Why Constructor injection is preferred?***
+       - Clear Dependencies:
+         - Constructor injection makes the dependencies of a class explicit by requiring them to be passed as parameters to the constructor.
+This makes it easier to understand the dependencies of a class and reduces the likelihood of accidentally missing a dependency.
+       - Testability:
+         - Constructor injection makes it easier to write unit tests for a class because it allows the dependencies to be easily mocked or replaced with test doubles.
+This can make it easier to isolate the class being tested and make the tests more reliable.
     ```Java
     @Service
     public class MyService {